PaNOSC-ViNYL/instrument_database/README.md

 some simplified way or up to a very high level of details and complexity.
 This repository allows to:

- - split sections of a simulation in multiple parts (e.g. source of the rays, beamline, detector),
+ - split sections of a simulation into multiple parts (e.g. source of the rays, beamline, detector),
- - mantain multiple version of the same instrument in order to follow time evolution of the latter (e.g. before and after some upgrade),
+ - maintain multiple versions of the same instrument in order to follow time evolution of the latter (e.g. before and after some upgrade),
- - represent different flavours of the same instrument (e.g. very simplified, intermediate, very detailed).
+ - represent different flavors of the same instrument (e.g. very simplified, intermediate, very detailed).
  - adopt different simulation programs (adopting the libpyvinyl API) to describe the same instrument